EricaSG/Capstone/README.md

 ## Background and Description of Data
-The x-rays were provided by the Guangzhou Women and Children’s Medical Center in Guangzhou, China, on patients ranging from ages 1–5 years old.The image set contains images of “Normal”, “Viral” & “Bacterial” Pneumonia, classified into 2categories: “Normal”and “Pneumonia”.
+The x-rays were provided by the Guangzhou Women and Children’s Medical Center in Guangzhou, China, on patients ranging from ages 1–5 years old.The image set contains images of “Normal”, “Viral” & “Bacterial” Pneumonia, classified into 2 categories: “Normal”and “Pneumonia”.
 There were initially 1341 Normal scans and 3875 Pneumonia scans.
 All unreadable and poor quality scans were removed prior to providing the dataset.
 Files:
 * Train- The set of images to be used for training